ev3dev/ev3dev-lang/wrapper-specification.md

-ev3dev Language Wrapper Specification (Draft)
+ev3dev Language Wrapper Specification (ver 0.9 rev 5, draft)
 ===
 This is an unofficial specification that defines a unified interface for language wrappers to expose the [ev3dev](http://www.ev3dev.org) device APIs.

 General Notes
 ---